logarby/Day2-After-Tomorrow/README.md

 To detach a template from a specific device you need to call the detach option of the application and pass in the parameters for the target device ID and the system-ip of that device:

 `./sdwan.py detach --target TargetID --sysip 1.1.1.1`

-### POSTMAN

-I've also included a POSTMAN environment and collection in the `postman` folder.